ewolff/microservice-istio/HOW-TO-RUN.md

   in your home directory.
 Note that this means all dependencies will be downloaded again.

-Now the Java code has been compiles.
+Now the Java code has been compiled.
 The next step is to create Docker
 images:

 * Minkube only: Configure Docker so that it uses the Kubernetes cluster.
 This is